-\textbf{Continual Learning with Unsupervised Data}.
+This work also aims at providing a more realistic setup: instead of focusing on model limitations, we acknowledge that requiring fully labeled data can hinder the extension of CL algorithms to real-time and in-the-wild scenarios. \minispace \textbf{Continual Learning with Unsupervised Data}.
 Some attempts have been recently made at improving CL methods by exploiting unlabeled data. \textit{Zhang et al.}\ proposed the \textbf{Deep Model Consolidation} framework~\cite{zhang2020class}; in it, a new model is first specialized on each new encountered task, then a unified learner is produced by distilling knowledge from both the new specialist and the previous incremental model.
-For this second pass, the authors employ auxiliary unlabeled data, which must be generic and diversified to facilitate transfer.
 Alternatively, \textit{Lechat et al.}\ introduced \textbf{Semi-Supervised Incremental Learning}~\cite{lechat2021semi}, which alternates unsupervised feature learning on both input and auxiliary data with supervised classification.
-For this purpose, label-agnostic representations are clustered and assigned ground-truth labels according to similarity.

-We remark that both these settings are significantly different from our proposed \textbf{WSCL} as we do not separate the supervised and unsupervised training phases.
+We remark that both these settings are significantly different from our proposed \textbf{CSSL} as we do not separate the supervised and unsupervised training phases.
 On the contrary, we intertwine both kinds of data in all drawn batches in varying proportions and require that the model learns from both at the same time.
-Additionally, we do not exploit auxiliary unsupervised external data to supplement the training set; instead, we reduce the original supervised data available to a fraction, thus modeling supervision becoming available at a much slower rate on the input stream of information.
+Additionally, we do not exploit auxiliary unsupervised external data to supplement the training set; instead, we reduce the original supervised data to a fraction, thus modeling supervision becoming available on the input stream at a much slower rate.